AcidicSoil/dspy_docs/agent-rules/dspy/DSPY_RULES.md

 ## Directory Structure
 - `dspy/` – active DSPy‑aligned rules and modules
 - `legacy-rules/` – original unrefactored rule sets

+See `TRACEABILITY.md` for mappings from legacy rules to their DSPy equivalents.

 Refer to `architecture.md` for module boundaries and `signatures.py` for formal DSPy signatures.